JeffreyRobertLynch/GlassBox-XAI/README.md

 ### Variant Comparison Segmentation Overlays - All Models - Batch A
 Here we visualize the segmentation decision of all 3 variant models for comparison.
 For Batch A, differences are notable but not pronounced between variants.
 Other batches show greater divergence.

+---

 ![Multi-Model - Variant Comparison Metrics](output/metric_multi_model_batch_a_1.png)

+---

 ![Multi-Model - Variant Comparison Visual](output/multi_model_batch_a_1.png)

 ---

 ### Model Performance Evaluation on Test Set - All Models - Test Set
-All three models achieve strong overall performance on the held-out test set.
+All three GlassBox XAI models achieve strong overall performance on the held-out test set.
 However, their error patterns differ meaningfully.
 The clearest differentiator is how each model balances Precision and Recall, or the rate of false positives versus false negatives at the pixel level.

 ---

 #### Model 1 - Dice-Optimized
 Precision is higher; Recall is lower.

+---

 ![Model 1 - Test Set Metrics](output/eval_model_1_1.png)

 ---

 #### Model 2 - Balance-Optimized

+---

 Precision and Recall are balanced.

 ![Model 2 - Test Set Metrics](output/eval_model_2_1.png)